 HEALTHY LIVING PROGRAMS

-Healthy living programs at the YMCA of Greater Nashua are designed to address specific health challenges that are being faced in the community.
+Healthy living programs at the YMCA of Greater Nashua are designed to address specific health challenges that are being faced by the many populations of the Greater Nashua community.

 SO MUCH TO EXPLORE

 Take a look at what we have to offer

 Healthy Living is important for people of all ages.
-Our healthy living programs include Prescribe the Y, LIVESTRONG®, and Diabetes Prevention.
+Our healthy living programs include Prescribe the Y, LIVESTRONG®, Diabetes Prevention and more.

 While focusing on these programs specifically, our programs make sure to address health from a holistic view.
-From exercise, eating well, to learning about our health, these programs address all aspects of healthy living.
+From exercise, to eating well, to learning about our health, these programs address all aspects of healthy living.

 For more information on these programs, please see contact info for each program below.

 - Prescribe the Y

 This is a free 10-week program for children and their parents.
 Children age 6-13 years old are referred to the program by their health care provider using the “Prescription for a Healthier You” form.
 The Welcome Center staff will register your child for the next open session upon handing in your referral.
 Expert wellness staff deliver a quality education and assist families in developing strategies to make healthy choices part of their daily routine.
 Personal trainers provide children with a caring, noncompetitive environment where they can experience the fun of physical activity and develop team-building skills while nutrition staff simplify healthy eating and help children explore options that are as appealing as they are nutritious.
 Children and families actively work each week to discover their path to health through balance and teamwork.

 This program has special qualifications required for registration.
 Contact our Prescribe the Y Supervisor, Kimberly Adie, for more information at email@example.com or 603.882.2011.